 Perforation of the appendix is more common among the elderly population due to an increased frequency of late and atypical presentation of appendicitis, delay in diagnosis, delayed decision for surgery and to the age-specific physiological changes 2.

 Computed tomography can provide a high degree of sensitivity (95%) and specificity (95%) for perforation in patients with known appendicitis if certain findings are present 1.
-Specific findings on a CT study include 3:
+Specific findings on a CT include 3:

 - periappendiceal abscess

 - obvious demonstrable defect in the appendiceal wall

 - extraluminal gas locules or free intraperitoneal gas